Foreign Sovereign Immunities Act

 1605(b) - a suit in admiralty is brought to enforce a maritime lien against a vessel or cargo of the foreign state which maritime lien is based upon a commercial activity of the foreign state.

-Section 1330(a) of the FSIA gives federal district courts original jurisdiction in personam against foreign states, which are defined as including political subdivisions, agencies, and instrumentalities of foreign states.
-The FSIA provides distinct methods of service on a foreign state or political subdivision, 28 USC 1608(a), or service on an agency or instrumentality of a foreign state, 28 USC 1608(b).
-In order to serve the defendant, the claimant must determine into which category the defendant falls.
-If in doubt, a claimant may wish to serve the defendant according to both sets of provisions.
-The term "political subdivisions" includes all governmental units beneath the central government, including local governments.
-According to the FSIA's legislative history.
-Section 1603(b) defines an "agency or instrumentality" of a foreign state as an entity (1) which is a separate legal person, corporate or otherwise, and (2) which is an organ of a foreign state or political subdivision thereof, or a majority of whose shares or other ownership interest is owned by a foreign state or political subdivision thereof, and (3) which is neither a citizen of the a state of the United States as defined in Sec.
-1332(c) and (d) nor created under the laws of any third country.
-An instrumentality of a foreign state includes a corporation, association, or other juridical person a majority of whose shares or other ownership interests are owned by the state, even when organized for profit.
+The term "political subdivisions" has been applied to both components of the central governments (e.g., departments and ministries) and all governmental units beneath the central government, (e.g., local governments).
+Section 1603(b) defines an "agency or instrumentality" of a foreign state as an entity (1) which is a separate legal person, corporate or otherwise, and (2) which is an organ of a foreign state or political subdivision thereof, or a majority of whose shares or other ownership interest is owned by a foreign state or political subdivision thereof, and (3) which is neither a citizen of the a state of the United States as defined in 28 28 U.S.C 1332(c) and (e). nor created under the laws of any third country.
+An instrumentality of a foreign state may include a corporation, association, or other juridical person a majority of whose shares or other ownership interests are owned by the state, even when organized for profit.
 The legislative history of the FSIA at 1976 U.S. Code Cong. & Ad.
 News 6614-6618, states in part: "[A]s a general matter, entities which meet the definition of an ''agency or instrumentality of a foreign state'' could assume a variety of forms, organizations, such as a shipping line or an airline, a steel company, a central bank, an export association, a governmental procurement agency or a department or ministry which acts and is suable in its own name.
 Id. at 6614.

 The FSIA (28 U.S.C.
 Sec.
-1608(a)(1)-(4) provides for service of process on foreign state defendants in a four-step, hierarchical manner: (i) pursuant to a special agreement between the plaintiff and the foreign state; (ii) as prescribed in an applicable international agreement; (iii) via mail from the court clerk to the head of the foreign state’s Ministry of Foreign Affairs; (iv) via the diplomatic channel.
+1608(a)(1)-(4) provides for service of process on foreign state defendants in a four-step, hierarchical manner: (i) pursuant to a special agreement between the plaintiff and the foreign state; (ii) as prescribed in an applicable international agreement; (iii) via mail from the court clerk to the head of the foreign state’s Ministry of Foreign Affairs; (iv) through diplomatic channels.
 The legislative history of and court cases concerning the FSIA are extensive.
 The FSIA clarifies the circumstances in which a foreign state will be immune from suit and embodies a federal long-arm statute pursuant to which in personam jurisdiction can be obtained over a foreign state, political subdivision, agency or instrumentality, provided that service of process is effected in compliance with its service provisions.
-Service must be performed in a hierarchical manner --- if service cannot be made in accordance with 1608(a)(1), then service is attempted pursuant to 1608(a)(2) and so forth until the various methods are exhausted.
+Service must be performed in a hierarchical manner --- if service cannot be made in accordance with sec 1608(a)(1), then service is attempted pursuant to 1608(a)(2) and so forth until the various methods are exhausted.

-The FSIA provides the exclusive methods for effecting service of process on a foreign state, political subdivision, agency or instrumentality.
-See H.R.
-Rep. No. 94-1487, 94th Cong., 2d Sess.
-(1976), reprinted in 1976 U.S. Code Cong. & Ad.
-News 6604, 6622-23.
-Service on a foreign embassy in the United States or mission to the United Nations is not one of the methods of service provided in the FSIA.
+The FSIA governs service of process on a foreign state,-(including its political subdivisions and, agencies and instrumentalities).
+See Fed.
+Rule Civ.
+Proc.
+4(j)(1) (“A foreign state or its political subdivision, agency, or instrumentality must be served in accordance with 28 U.S.C. § 1608”).
+Service by Plaintiffs on a foreign embassy in the United States or mission to the United Nations is not one of the methods of service provided in the FSIA.

-28 USC 1608(d) provides that a foreign state has 60 days from the date service is effected in which to file an answer or other responsive pleading.
+28 U.S.C 1608(d) provides that a foreign state has 60 days from the date service is effected in which to file an answer or other responsive pleading.
 The 60 day response period must be included in both the summons and the notice of suit where required.

 Section 1608(a)(3) and (4) require translation of the summons, complaint and notice of suit.
 Section 1608(b)(3) requires translation of the summons and complaint (and letters rogatory where applicable).
 Section 1608(e) requires translation of the default judgment and the notice of default judgment.